Hoogkamer/WIFI-Radio-ESP32-V2/USER_MANUAL.md

 ### First-Time WiFi Setup
 If the radio cannot find a known WiFi network, it will enter "Setup Mode":
+1. The radio screen will show clear **WiFi Config** instructions.
-1. On your phone or computer, look for a WiFi network named **"WIFI_RADIO"**.
+2. On your phone or computer, look for a WiFi network named **"WIFI_RADIO"**.
-2. Connect to it (no password required).
+3. Connect to it (no password required).
-3. A window should pop up automatically.
+4. A window should pop up automatically.
 If not, open your browser and go to `192.168.4.1`.
-4. Select your home WiFi network, enter your password, and click **Save**.
+5. Select your home WiFi network, enter your password, and click **Save**.
-5. The radio will restart and connect to your network.
+6. The radio will restart and connect to your network.

 ---